GEORGIA HOUSE RABBIT SOCIETY BYLAWS

 Section 1: Amendment of Bylaws.
-These Bylaws may be altered, amended or repealed and new bylaws may be adopted by a three-fourths majority of the entire Board of Directors at any regular meeting or special meeting, provided that at least 10 days written notice is given of intention to alter, amend or repeal or to adopt new Bylaws at such meeting and examples of the amended Bylaws are provided at the time of written notice.
+These Bylaws may be altered, amended or repealed and new bylaws may be adopted by a three-fourths majority of the entire Board of Directors at any regular meeting or special meeting, provided that at least 10 days written notice is given to the Board of intention to alter, amend or repeal or to adopt new Bylaws at such meeting and examples of the amended Bylaws are provided at the time of written notice.

-Conflicts.
-In the case where the National Chapter HRS rules or regulations or where Federal, State or local laws conflict with these Bylaws, the law shall prevail, and the Bylaws will be amended at the next Board meeting to comply with the National Chapter rules, Federal, State or local laws.
+Section 2: Conflicts.
+In the case where the National Chapter HRS rules or regulations or where Federal, State or local laws conflict with these Bylaws, the law shall prevail, and the Bylaws will be amended at the next Board meeting to comply with the National Chapter rules, or Federal, State or local laws.

 Section 3: Retention of Records: All meeting minutes, documentation and accounting records must be retained for a minimum of seven years.
 The destruction of documentation older than 7 years will require vote by the Board at the end of the fiscal year.
 Reasons for the temporary hold on the destruction of any prior years documentation may include if there is any legal action pending.
 Items to be given special consideration include: (1) IRS forms for the application and maintenance of non-profit status will be retained permanently; (2) Any contracts, lease agreements, etc. will be maintained for three years following the termination of the contract or agreement; (3) Insurance policies, records, claims, etc. will be retained permanently; (4) Any external audits, audit reports (e.g. IRS audit) will be retained permanently, and (5) Any leases or deeds to property will be retained permanently or until transfer of title.